theorangepotato/programming-languages-2019/README.md

 Notes for the **Programming Languages** course at Chapman University 2019 by Alexander Kurz and Samuel Balco.

-Any questions, comments, etc send a mail to akurz at chapman.edu.
+For any questions, comments, etc [raise an issue](https://github.com/alexhkurz/programming-languages-2019/issues/new).

 Office Hours Tue and Thu 2pm to 3.30pm in Hashinger 208 or by appointment.